aGreenPolarBear/vyper.fun/2/random_wild_pokemon.md

 In the previous chapter, we initialized our contract with 20 pokemon names.
 Now, it's the time we battle ⚔️

-## Funtion with multiple return values
+## Function with multiple return values

 A function can also return multiple return values like the following: